 VICTAS is a clinical trial for hospitalized patients with sepsis, a life-threatening condition caused by a severe infection.
 Sepsis occurs when the body releases so much of certain chemicals into the bloodstream to fight the infection that it causes an overwhelming inflammatory response throughout the body.
 This reaction then damages major organs and tissues.
 Someone with sepsis is critically ill and they will commonly have a fever, a fast heart rate, a fast respiration rate and confusion but other symptoms of the infection may also be present.
-Sepsis is usually treated in an intensive care unit.
-Some patients may need oxygen or mechanical ventilation (an artificial lung machine) or sometimes dialysis to remove toxins from their blood.
+Sepsis is usually treated in an intensive care unit and patients may need oxygen or mechanical ventilation (an artificial lung machine), medications to raise their low blood pressure, or dialysis to remove toxins from their blood.
 There is a significant risk of death in sepsis patients so new ways of treating it are badly needed.

-Sepsis is usually treated with intravenous fluids and antibiotics.
-Drugs called corticosteroids (anti-inflammatory” steroids" like hydrocortisone).
-Recently, a researcher discovered that when vitamin C is injected into the bloodstream of someone with sepsis, it seems to help calm the body's response to inflammation.
-Since then, several other physicians have started to explore this possible treatment and have even started adding other things like an amino acid called thiamine which is also called vitamin B1.
+Sepsis is usually treated with antibiotics and intravenous fluids.
+Certain medications, such as “anti-inflammatory” steroids like hydrocortisone, have been tested many times.
+Recently, a researcher reported that a combination of medications may be more effective than any of them by itself.
+They reported that injecting high doses of vitamin C in combination with thiamine (vitamin B1) and hydrocortisone reduces the damage to major organs and increases the likelihood of surviving a severe episode of sepsis.
 These therapies are experimental and have not been tested in large numbers of patients nor approved by the Food & Drug Administration (FDA).
 So, doctors do not know for sure that these therapies work or that they are safe enough to be used in large numbers of people.
-Early results look promising, but doctors must first do a type of research called a clinical trial so that they can collect data from lots of people before they can know for sure.
+Early results look promising, but doctors must first perform a type of research called a clinical trial in order to collect data from lots of people before they can know for sure.

-VICTAS is a clinical trial to test the combination of Vitamin C and Thiamine for the treatment of sepsis.
-It will be conducted across 20 to 30 academic medical centers and will enroll at least 500 patients.
-All patients in the clinical trial will get intensive care and treatment with a steroid.
-Half of the patients will also get vitamin C and thiamine.
-By testing a large number of patients, the doctors can then see if the group of patients that got the vitamins do better than the group that did not.
+VICTAS is a clinical trial to test the combination of Vitamin C, thiamine and hydrocortisone for the treatment of sepsis..
+It will be conducted across 30 to 40 major academic medical centers in the United States and will enroll at least 500 patients.
+All patients in the clinical trial will receive the regular best intensive care available for sepsis, and half of the patients will additionally receive vitamin C, thiamine and hydrocortisone.
+By testing a large number of patients, the doctors can then see if the group of patients that got the combination of medications did better than the group that did not.

-Currently, the VICTAS trial is in a planning stage.
-More information about this clinical trial will be posted here and at clinicaltrials.gov once the trial is launched.
+Currently, the VICTAS trial has started to enroll subjects.
+More information and updates about this clinical trial will be posted here and at clinicaltrials.gov once the trial is launched.